In this article

 What happened when FTX collapsed

-What self custody actually means
+What self-custody actually means

 Why custody risk did not go away

-- Voyager filed for bankruptcy July 2022
+- Voyager filed for bankruptcy in July 2022

 Four hardware wallets worth buying in 2026